vk18mishra/Movielens-Misc-Project/README.md

 # Movie Database Project on Movielens Dataset

-:orange[**This is a functional application "Movie Database", which will work with data in the form of an object model.
+**This is a functional application "Movie Database", which will work with data in the form of an object model.
 This object model will be mapped to a relational database which is MySql to store data.
 We are using [Movielens-25m](https://grouplens.org/datasets/movielens/25m/) dataset for our application and performing different operations on this data.
-Feel free to check them out in the sidebar.**]
+Feel free to check them out in the sidebar.**

 **This application is using SQLAlchemy as ORM.**